 With Bay Area populations growing and Golden Gate National Recreation Area (GGNRA) lands being ever more heavily used, the National Park Service (NPS) in 2001, under the guise that dogs were harming wildlife and the environment, first moved to severely reduce the areas where four-legged companions would be allowed, both on-leash and off.
 Existing rules defining dog-friendly trails and beaches h Read more.

-Sip and Stroll in Santa Barbara County
+Sip and stroll in Santa Barbara County

 When the weather outside is frightful, the dog-friendly welcome in Santa Barbara County is still delightful.
 If it’s not a beach day, make it a wine day – and maybe an urban wine day, at that.
 Start, perhaps, in the Santa Ynez Valley enclave of Solvang, that one-of-a-kind village, founded as a Danish colony, that through architecture, bakeries, restaurants and merchants offers a taste Read more.

-Where to Cruz With Your Pup
+Where to Cruz with your pup

 If you don’t live in Santa Cruz County, you probably know this gorgeous stretch of the California coast for its beaches, its stellar university and the namesake town that proudly embraces its somewhat eccentric reputation.
 But Santa Cruz County is also known for its mountains, its redwood forests and its wines, particularly the pinot noir and chardonnay that thrive in the fog-kissed climate.
 Read more.